How Compost Helps Plants Grow

 As your garden soil structure improves and its nutrient content gets a boost, it gains higher moisture retention, due to which you are required to give less water to your garden.
 As organic matter is introduced, your soil becomes capable of holding water and resisting compaction, thus reducing runoff and erosion.
 According to research, 1% of organic material added to the soil may retain 16,000 gallons more water per acre.

 According to a research, soil that is treated with compost produces healthy plants with less pest problems.
 Composting helps in controlling insects and diseases, and the micro and macro organisms help in further decomposing organic compounds, including plant residue, manure, pesticides etc. These organisms are prevented from entering the water and turning into pollutants.
 In this way, adding compost to your garden soil is beneficial not only for your plants, but also for the environment.

-If you'd like to read similar articles to How Compost Helps Plants Grow, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to How Compost Helps Plants Grow, we recommend you visit our Gardening & plants category.